Lam7150/Portfolio/README.md

 # Portfolio
-This repository contains relevant memorable projects that I've completed for demonstration of my coding design and ability!
-While these aren't fully comprehensive in representation of my experience, hopefully they can shine some light on the mastery of my programming practice.
+This repository contains relevant memorable projects that I've completed to demonstrate my coding design and ability!
+While these aren't fully comprehensive in representation of my experience, hopefully they can shine some light on my mastery of Computer Science.

 You can find each project I've done in a separate folder in this repository:
 1. Lemon (2017): A Google Apps Script I created for a charity fundraiser at my high school to automate the organization of 400+ students' information for Emergency Services